zamfi/cca-programming-electronics-fall-2017/README.md

 ### Week 8: Wednesday, October 25, 2017

-In class today, we fisrt discussed some strategies for using `print` to debug code in p5.js.
+In class today, we first discussed some strategies for using `print` to debug code in p5.js.

 Then, we introduced Arduino.
 I've uploaded [the slides we covered](arduino-intro.pdf).

 [Homework for Week 8](hw/week8.md)

+### Week 9: Wednesday, November 1, 2017

+In class today, we'll build little cars with Arduino and the motors in your kit.

+First, we'll create [this schematic](schematic-instructions.pdf) twice, once for each motor.
+Note that the two circuits should share 5V and ground, but nothing else!

+Then, attach your motors, breadboard, and Arduino to your cardboard chassis, using whatever materials suit you.